tinkerator/pico2ice/README.md

 RP LED while the cram-load of the `hello.bin` FPGA bitstream is injected into the FPGA.
 When this is successful, a Green LED illuminates to indicate that the FPGA is programmed.
-The `cram.go` program then lets the FPGA logic run causing it to flash its Blue LED.
+The `cram.go` program then lets the FPGA logic run causing it to rapidly flash its Blue LED.
 After this, and indefinitely, the cram.go code randomly flashes one color at a time of the RP2350B connected Tricolor LED.

 ## The pio.go file

 Part of the `pico2ice` package is generated code.
 The input for this generation is the collection of `.pio` files in the `pio/` directory:

-- [`pio/clock.pio`](pio/clock.pio) a 6-cycle clock output (pico2: 25 MHz)
+- [`pio/clock.pio`](pio/clock.pio) a 2-cycle clock output (pico2: 75 MHz)
 - [`pio/spi.pio`](pio/spi.pio) a simple SPI read and write transfer loop (pico2 6.25 MHz)

-To rebuild the `pio.go` file (assuming that you are in the pico2ice/examples directory), do the following:
+To rebuild the `pio.go` file (assuming that you are in the `pico2ice/examples` directory), do the following:

 ```
 $ cd ../../